gehad-aboelmagd/Embedded-Linux/lab03/README.md

-# Forth Sheet Answers ⌨️
+# Third Sheet Answers ⌨️

 ### Description 📝
 *This demo is to control the functionality of the capslock key.
 An app is supposed to take one argument:*